 Pornography, business, Creative Industries, nomadic labour

+Pornography as a Creative Industry: challenging the exceptionalist approach to pornography

 Pornography and exceptionalism

 There is a tendency in both academic and journalistic writing about pornography to take an exceptionalist approach in which the genre is presented as being somehow qualitatively different from other forms of culture.
 All culture might be sexist – but pornography is in some way the source of all sexism (Bronstein, 2011).
 There may be many forms of culture that are unhelpful for young people’s healthy sexual development – but pornography is unfailingly identified as the most harmful (Zillmann, 2000).
 All culture might be produced within a capitalist system – but it is pornography that is accused of exploiting its workers (Simonton & Smith, 2004).